Alphabetical List of Posts

 • Louise Scott

-1927-1983 Founder of the Scott School of Beauty Culture.
+1927-1983 Louise Scott was the founder of the Scott School of Beauty Culture.
 Born in the South, she came to New York from the South as a domestic & then to Newark where she opened her first beauty shop in 1944.
 This expanded into five shops and then a school.
-Known as Newark’s first Black woman millionaire.
-Scott was…
+Louise was known as Newark’s…

 • Louise Shugard